scheat92/wqtl-db/micropol_models.md

 | molecular_formula | *        |
 | remark            | optional |

-*To be automatically generated using a chemoinformatics library Note that `Chemical` model contains not only micropollutants but also oxidants such as ozone, free chlorine (hypochlorous acid), etc.
+*To be automatically generated using a chemoinformatics library<br>
+Note that `Chemical` model contains not only micropollutants but also oxidants such as ozone, free chlorine (hypochlorous acid), etc.

 ### `TargetByInstitution`